majiajin/majiajin.github.io/_posts/2019-05-16-dsge-introduction.md

 ## 参考文献

-[1]	DEL NEGRO M, SCHORFHEIDE F. DSGE Model-Based Forecasting [M]//Elliott G, Timmermann A. Handbook of Economic Forecasting.
+[1]	DEL NEGRO M, SCHORFHEIDE F. DSGE Model-Based Forecasting [M] // Elliott G, Timmermann A. Handbook of Economic Forecasting.
 Elsevier.
 2013: 57-140.

 [2]	GALí J. Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework and Its Applications (Second Edition)[M].
 Princeton University Press, 2015.